Beginner Astronomy: Your Guide to Unveiling the Wonders of the Universe

 Stargazing can be done from various locations, including your backyard, a park, or a dark sky site.

 However, you’ll need the right equipment for beginner astronomy.
 Stargazing can be started without tools, but limiting yourself to your eyes alone will not satisfy your curiosity.
-If you wish to advance in astronomy and actually study these objects, you’ll need binoculars or a telescope, for sure.
+If you wish to get started in astronomy and actually study these objects, you’ll need binoculars or a telescope, for sure.

-Telescopes are commonly used by amateur astronomers to observe distant objects in the night sky.
+Telescopes are commonly used by amateur astronomers to observe distant objects in the universe and solar system.

 I also started astrophotography with a DSLR camera.
 I used a Canon 600D, which I had modified to make it more sensitive for astronomy.
 This takes some great photographs of objects that are within the reach of a beginner, such as the Orion nebula.